Nirasha20/AI-Agent/README.md

 - Audio device issues:
   - Ensure microphone drivers are installed and accessible.
-  - On Windows, install `PyAudio` (often requires prebuilt wheels) or use `sounddevice`.
+  - On Windows, installing `PyAudio` may require prebuilt wheels or use `sounddevice`.
   - If STT fails or is noisy, increase `pause_threshold` or use platform-specific enhancements.

 - TTS issues:
   - `pyttsx3` works offline but may require platform-specific backends; `gTTS` requires network access.
-  - Reinitialize the TTS engine on errors (the repository has improved error handling for this).
+  - Reinitialize the TTS engine on errors (the repository includes improved error handling for this).

 - FAISS:
-  - Use `faiss-cpu` for CPU-only setups; `faiss-gpu` if running large indexes on GPU.
+  - Use `faiss-cpu` for CPU-only setups; `faiss-gpu` for GPU acceleration.
   - Save & load indices using the configured `FAISS_INDEX_PATH` or persistence directory.

 - Local LLMs: